fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ### OTS Key Index

 When you create a new wallet you create an XMSS tree, which is comprised of many one time use signatures.
 Every signature is referenced as your OTS index or [One Time Signature](/developers/ots) key index.
+The ledger will now hold 2 XMSS trees (QRL Addresses) in it's memory space.

 **The OTS key index is limited.**

 You can only use each key **ONCE**.
-When you've used your _last_ key, you will no longer be able to sign transactions.
-This cannot be stressed enough!
+When you've used your _last_ key, you will no longer be able to sign transactions. ~~This cannot be stressed enough!~~

+{: .info}

+Your Ledger Nano S will keep track of OTS keys for you, however if you ever lose the device and need to reinstall on a new device, you will have to reset your XMSS index inside the [QRL Web Wallet](https://wallet.theqrl.org/).
+You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
+It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.

 > **NOTE** With your last key you must empty your wallet.
-If you use all of your OTS Key Indexes with funds in the wallet, these funds will be **lost FOREVER**
+If you use all of your OTS Key Indexes with funds in the wallet, these funds will be **lost FOREVER** (Don't worry, there are plenty of warnings along the way.)
-{: .info}

 The [QRL Web Wallet](https://wallet.theqrl.org/) will provide ample warnings you are running low on OTS Keys (<=50) to ensure you have plenty of time to move your coins to a new address.
+It is up to you to move them, however!

 ### Ledger Nano S Specific Quirks

 * Track all OTS Keys used in a spreadsheet
-> **NOTE** Your Ledger Nano S will keep track of OTS keys for you, however if you ever lose the device and need to reinstall on a new device, you will have to reset your XMSS index inside the [QRL Web Wallet](https://wallet.theqrl.org/).
-You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
-It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.
-* Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible
+* Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)
 * Currently the QRL Ledger Nano S app does not support the creation and sending of QR Tokens on the QRL Network.
 Only native Quanta (QRL) transfers and Message Transaction types and derivatives of are currently supported.
 A future release of the QRL Ledger Nano S app will support token creation, sending and slave transaction functionality.

 ## Installing the QRL Ledger Nano S Application